gampleman/quick_check.js/readme.md

 qc.int.between(min, max) generates a random number between min and max.

+`qc.range([numberGenerator])` generates an array of 2 numbers, where the second is greater than the first.

+`qc.range.inclusive([numberGenerator])` generates an array of 2 numbers, where the second is greater or equal to the first.

 ### strings

 qc.char will return a random string with a single chararcter.